zzzworm/fig_aichat_server/README.md

 - **Scalable AI**: Dual AI implementation strategy for different use cases
 - **Data Consistency**: Centralized prompt management ensures AI behavior uniformity
-- **Flexible Integration**: Supports both server-mediated and direct AI communication patterns
+- **Flexible Integration**: Supports both server-mediated and direct AI communication patterns -- need trun on `agent_response`, `user_transcript` from Elevenlabs agent's Advanced Setting to get transcript for user and agent's response.

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.